quagux/android-dev-2/README.md

 ## Issues Worked On This Sprint

 - Listed issues:
-  1. Initial setup of app syncing with Pokémon GO.
+  1. View and sort Pokémon by CP, type, stats, or other criteria.
-  2. Basic Pokémon storage display.
+  2. Search string generation for important Pokémon.
-  3. Item inventory prototype.
+  3. Event overview and planning dashboard.

 - GIF showing build progress:
 ![Build Progress GIF](YOUR_WIREFRAME_IMAGE_URL)